andreineculau/jenkins-build-per-branch/README.md

 * [Jenkins Gradle plugin][http://wiki.jenkins-ci.org/display/JENKINS/Gradle+Plugin]
 * [Nested View Plugin][https://wiki.jenkins-ci.org/display/JENKINS/Nested+View+Plugin] (optional, see [original docs](README.original.md) for info)

+Before moving on, go to **Manage Jenkins > Configure System** and add a Gradle installation.
+I currently use Gradle 2.5.

 ## Installation

 Imagine you have already a job suffixed with the branch name/placeholder, like this: